hackersonlineclub/HOCXSS_V1/README.md

 HOCXSS our first ever tool on GitHub, please give your feedback.
 Currently, we are working on its 2nd version, where you will get more features.

-Note:
+# Note:

-If you get any error please do not hesitate to send an email on info@hackersonlineclub.com and Keep Subject "HOC Tool" info.
+The tool is under developing mode.
+If you will get any error please do not hesitate to send an email on info@hackersonlineclub.com and Keep Subject "HOC Tool" info.

 Thanks :)